 Since then, he has been taking photographs of people and their stories with the aim of changing the world.

 He was awarded several times in the national and international competitions where he was honoured with gold medal five times.

 In 2012, his project of mineworkers in Zonguldak/Turkey exhibited in Ruhr museum and 7 photographs of the project were published in the museum catalog.

-In the 425th year-International Photography Competition of Hahnemuhle, his photograph “the mountain villages of Black Sea” was accepted to the collection of Hahnemuhle in 2011 and took its place in exhibitions in 12 countries such as Photokina.
+In the 425th year-International Photography Competition of Hahnemuhle, his photograph “the mountain villages of Black Sea” was accepted to the collection of Hahnemuhle in 2011 and presented in exhibitions such as Photokina in 12 countries.

 Özgür was awarded with Grand Prize in International Photography Competition of United Arab Emirates which was dedicated to Ansel Adams and he was honoured with gold medal of FIAP in 2012.

 The artist created a photo story with his project of Last Nomads of Turkey “Sarikecililer - Migration to Tomorrowless" and this project was awarded with the second best prize of National Geography in 2008.

 In 2012 he won Photography Cup dedicated to Sami Güner, one of the masters of art photography in Turkey who used his camera to witness social movements.

 The photographer became successful 5 times in the marathon of Golden Camera and was awarded with golden camera in 2015; the most meaningful prize of his life with his own words.

 The artist had 32 personal exhibitions in several countries like France, Germany, Switzerland, Japan, UAE, USA, China, Canada, and Turkey.
 His works took place in biennials and in collective exhibitions.